RandomSearch18/a-level-project/docs/readme.md

 ![Mockups for 5 different states of the route screen](assets/sprint-2/route-screen-mockups.excalidraw.svg)

 I will be able to use the [loading spinner](https://daisyui.com/components/loading/#loading-spinner) daisyUI component to signal when Python/PyScript is working in the background to load the routing engine/map data or calculate the route.

+##### Stakeholder feedback for route screen mockups

+I gave the Excalidraw share link for the mockups to James and Andrew.
+James said that it "looks really good".
+Andrew loved the pink and also thinks it "looks really really good".
+He was concerned about the "Calculate" button being difficult to read on some of the screens, but I told him that that was representing the disabled state, so it would look cleaner in the real thing.
+He also wasn't sure about the loading spinner, but after I told him what it was he thought it would be a good idea.
+He especially liked the "route info" mockup.

+Since the feedback from my stakeholders is very positive, I will go forward with this design for my sprint.

 #### Sprint 2 modules